borti4938/n64rgb_pcb/README.md

 Later, the data lines as well as the clock will be routed close to the MultiOut.
 The distance between both is a crucial issue as your wires act as interferer.
-Hence, having the tap bended might be ok, but it is better to cut some piece of the RF shield away to further increase the distance between MultiAV and data lines
+Hence, having the tap bended might be ok, but it is better to cut some piece of the RF shield away to further increase the distance between MultiOut and data lines

 ![](./doc/img/gap_digital_lines_multiout.jpg)

 #### GND insulation on the MultiOut

-In order to have a better return path for the digital video lines defined, you may insulate GND from the MultiOut.
+To have a better return path for the digital video lines defined, you may insulate GND from the MultiOut.
 This step is only recommended if you have a noisy picture.
-It comes with the drawback that a) you have a lot of more effort during installation and b) having a longer return path for the analog audio output as well as for S-Video and Composte Video as GND is later routed over the modding board.
+It comes with the drawback that a) you have a lot of more effort during installation and b) having a longer return path for the analog audio output as well as for S-Video and Composite Video as GND is later routed over the modding board.

-- desolder the MultiOut connector
+- de-solder the MultiOut connector
 - drill out the GND pads
-- insulare the drilles (e.g. with varnish (flex cable or wire install) or small shrink tubes (only wire installation))
+- insulare the drills (e.g. with varnish (flex cable or wire install) or small shrink tubes (only wire installation))
-- solder MoultiOut back into place
+- solder MultiOut back into place

 ![](./doc/img/MultiOut_GND_insulation.jpg)